jbinagia/academic-kickstart/content/project/self-propel/index.md

 # external_link: "https://jeremy-binagia.com/publication/binagia-2020/"

 image:
-  caption: Schematic illustrating how our model microswimmer (right), consisting of two counter-rotating spheres, creates a flow field analogous to that of the bacteria E. coli (left), which propels itself via its rotating tail and counter-rotating body.
+  caption: Schematic illustrating how our model microswimmer (right) can be used to model the bacteria E. coli (left), which propels itself via its rotating tail and counter-rotating body.
   focal_point: Smart

 # links: